MooersLab/pymolsnips/README.md

 The *ipymol* module was developed by Carlos Hernandez: https://github.com/cxhernandez/ipymol.
 It enables the sending of commands to PyMOL and the return of data and images from PyMOL to notebook cells.
-It faciliates literate programming with PyMOL.
+It facilitates literate programming with PyMOL.

 The pre-requisites for installing ipymol are as follows:

-1. Make a jupyter notebook kernel for Python interpreter inside of the Schrodinger PyMOL.
+1. Make a Jupyter Notebook kernel for Python interpreter inside of the Schrodinger PyMOL.
 See the PyMOL Snippets GitHub Page for a description of how to make one.
 2. Install the following build of ipymol at the PyMOL prompt.
 You need to log into your GitHub account first. pip install git+pip install git+https://github.com/cxhernandez/ipymol. 􏰀→git@2a30d6ec1588434e6f0f72a1d572444f89ff535b
 3. Make a bash alias to this PyMOL app file.
-4. Launch the jupyter notebook and select the pymol.python kernel.
+4. Launch the Jupyter Notebook and select the pymol.python kernel.
-5. Open a terminal instance from the File pulldown in jupyter notebook.
+5. Open a terminal instance from the File pull-down in Jupyter Notebook.
 6. Enter `pymol -Rq` to launch an interactive instance of PyMOL.
-7. Enter the following code to load ipymol and conmect to PyMOL
+7. Enter the following code to load ipymol and connect to PyMOL

 ```python
 from ipymol import viewer as ipv
 ipv.start() # Start PyMOL RPC server
 ```

-Now you can change the scene manually and send the display as static image to a cell in the jupyter notebook.
+Now you can change the scene manually and send the display as static image to a cell in the Jupyter Notebook.
-It is assumed that the viewer class of the ipymol moduel has been imported as ipv.
+It is assumed that the viewer class of the ipymol model has been imported as ipv.

 I made the following modifications of roundview.py to return to the notebook the current settings of the scene in PyMOL.
 The cmd.get_view was replaced with ipv.get_view.